paulamosinabre/paulamosinabre/README.md

 <br>

 ## About me
-- 🏫I'm currently a freshman in National University-Dasmarinas
+- 🏫I'm currently a sophomore in National University-Dasmarinas
 - 🤖 I'm specializing in machine learning
 - 💡 I study back-end but I would love to learn about front-end developing as well